martaborrull/Artistic_Style_Transfer_Final_Project_Deep_Learning/README.md

 The idea of this project is to take some pictures and by applying the style of a picture, transform them.

-There are two files of code, one for the AlexNet model and one for the VGG 19 model
+There are two documents of code, one for the AlexNet model and one for the VGG 19 model.
+Then there are two more files:
+  - Images, which it has the content and the sytle images ( in two separate files).
+  - Results that have all the generated images.

 In order to execute the code:
   - It is needed to change just the name of the pictures, to decide which transformation is wanted to be done.